HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Introduction

 \section{Introduction}

 Rapid mass loss from glaciers and ice sheets is a major contributor to contemporary sea-level rise \citep{Velicogna2020,imbie2018mass,mouginot2019forty,zemp2019global,firn2024firn}.
 Over the past several decades, surface melting across polar ice sheets has intensified and expanded inland to higher elevations \citep{VanAngelen2013,bell2018antarctic,horlings2022expansion}.
 On the Greenland Ice Sheet, surface melt and associated runoff account for a substantial fraction of total mass loss \citep{van2009partitioning,Machguth2016}.
-In regions covered by sintered and compacted snow, called firn, meltwater can infiltrate below the surface and refreeze, forming ice layers within the firn column \citep{harper2012greenland,tc-9-1203-2015}.
-These processes presently delay runoff by temporarily storing meltwater.
-Under continued atmospheric warming, however, progressive densification of firn is expected to reduce pore space as well as cold content and weaken this melt buffering mechanism, thereby increasing freshwater discharge to the ocean \citep{Pfeffer1991,VanAngelen2013,Noel2017,vandecrux2020firn}.
+In regions covered by sintered and compacted snow, called firn, meltwater can infiltrate below the surface and refreeze, forming ice layers within the firn column \citep{harper2012greenland,tc-9-1203-2015}. {The processes such as meltwater freezing and storage may delay runoff.} Under continued atmospheric warming, however, progressive densification of firn is expected to reduce pore space as well as cold content and weaken this melt buffering mechanism, thereby increasing freshwater discharge to the ocean \citep{Pfeffer1991,VanAngelen2013,Noel2017,vandecrux2020}.

 Dense and less permeable ice occurs within firn across a broad spectrum of spatial scales, ranging from thin, discontinuous ice lenses to thick, laterally extensive layers and slabs \citep{culberg2021extreme,tedstone2025concurrent}.
-Observations from firn cores, ground-based radar, and satellite measurements demonstrate that such features are widespread across Greenland \citep{van2009partitioning,Machguth2016,macferrin2019rapid,samimi2020meltwater,culberg2021extreme,Jullien2023}, as well as in the Canadian Arctic \citep{rutishauser2016characterizing,chan2022spatial,Gascon2013} and Antarctica \citep{jiahong1998glaciological,christoffersen2003response,kaczmarska2006ice,alley2018quantifying}.
-As these ice layers thicken and connect laterally, they can inhibit vertical percolation, promote the formation of perched water bodies, and redirect meltwater horizontally within the firn \citep{tc-9-1203-2015,Machguth2016,Jullien2023}.
+Observations from firn cores, ground-based and airborne radar, and satellite measurements demonstrate that such features are widespread across Greenland \citep{van2009partitioning,Machguth2016,macferrin2019rapid,samimi2020meltwater,culberg2021extreme,Jullien2023}, as well as in the Canadian Arctic \citep{rutishauser2016characterizing,chan2022spatial,Gascon2013} and Antarctica \citep{jiahong1998glaciological,christoffersen2003response,kaczmarska2006ice,alley2018quantifying}.
+As these ice layers thicken and connect laterally, they can inhibit vertical percolation, promote the formation of perched water bodies, and redirect meltwater horizontally within the firn \citep{tc-9-1203-2015,Machguth2016,macferrin2019rapid, Jullien2023}.
 Such reorganization of subsurface flow pathways enhances the likelihood of runoff generation and can accelerate ice-sheet mass loss \citep{harper2012greenland,Machguth2016}.